 - Promoting local government as employer of choice the role of Local Government needs to be promoted widely to attract suitable pools of applications for vacant positions.
-This can be done through activities targeting students, EEO groups and businesses. - Promotion of the benefits of working in Local Government, including flexible and family-friendly work practices, as well as other initiatives such as cadetships, apprenticeships and trainee programs. - Careers advice through mentoring at the local schools and opportunities to work with students performing mock interviews and discussion groups. - Development of recruitment strategies to encourage minority groups to apply for Council positions. - Investigate skilled migration initiatives for specialist positions. - Investigate resource sharing opportunities with a neighbouring council or group of councils for key positions.
-This method could be engaged to recruit a risk management specialist to work across two or a number of councils. - Promotion of the 'Country Lifestyle' and benefits of the local community such as affordable housing, schools, medical facilities, sporting facilities and recreational activities, with the benefits of larger centres close by.
+This can be done through activities targeting students, EEO groups and businesses. - Promoting the benefits of working in Local Government, including flexible and family-friendly work practices, as well as other initiatives such as cadetships, apprenticeships and trainee programs. - Careers advice through mentoring at the local schools and opportunities to work with students performing mock interviews and discussion groups. - Development of recruitment strategies to encourage minority groups to apply for Council positions. - Investigating skilled migration initiatives for specialist positions. - Investigating resource sharing opportunities with a neighbouring council or group of councils for key positions. - Promotion of the 'Country Lifestyle' and benefits of the local community such as affordable housing, schools, medical facilities, sporting facilities and recreational activities, with the benefits of larger centres close by.